bjornelvar/VLN2_H55/Firesale/ReadMe.md

 * When an order is completed it is stored in an Orders table and users can see their orders under "My Orders"

 * When a user updates their profile picture.
 The old profile picture is deleted from the media folder, conserving space.
+  This also happens when a user deletes a listing.

 *** NOTE: Email features work inconsistently with @ru.is mails, maybe due to some sort of filtering by the school's mail server.
 They work flawlessly with gmail for instance.